About shortness of breath

 This page has information on shortness of breath.
 There is information about

 Shortness of breath happens when you are not taking in enough oxygen and your lungs try to draw in more air to make up for it.
-Between 50% and 70% of all cancer patients have this symptom at some time during their illness.
-This figure rises to 90% for people who have advanced lung cancer.
+Between 5 and 7 out of every 10 cancer patients (50% to 70%) have this symptom at some time during their illness.
+This figure rises to 9 out of 10 (90%) for people who have advanced lung cancer.

 When we breathe normally, we use the diaphragm (pronounced dye-a-fram) and the muscles around our ribs.
 The diaphragm is a large sheet of muscle that separates your chest cavity from your abdomen.
 When we breathe in, it tightens up and pulls downwards, making more space in the chest.
 The muscles around the ribs also make more space by pulling the ribcage up and out.
 The lungs expand to fill the space and air rushes into them.